-This questions is not easy to answer, because it depends on your yearly base salary and age.
+This question is not easy to answer, because it depends on your yearly base salary and age.
 Also, the percentage of income tax is varies depending on the state you live in.
 Another thing that is important for you to know is that some Spanish companies offer 14 annual salary payouts instead of 12.
-In that case you will receive an additional payment in July and December.
-Keep in mind that in that case your monthly payout will be lower, since there are two additional rates per year.
+In that case, you will receive an additional payment in July and December.
+Keep in mind that in that case, your monthly payout will be lower, since there are two additional rates per year.

-In the past I have been using this online calculator to know your netto salary in Spain.
+In the past, I have been using this online calculator to know your net salary in Spain.
 It asks you to fill in all necessary information to give you an accurate estimate.

 Use your Native Language as a Benefit when Applying for Jobs in Spain